Kollam Junction railway station: Kollam Curve

-Annual passenger earnings
+Annual passengers and earnings

+According to Southern Railway data, Kollam Junction recorded 85,69,871 originating passengers in 2019–20.
+The most recent figures report 82,75,069 originating passengers for the year 2023–24.
 The annual passenger earnings from Kollam railway station shows a steady growth for several decades.

 MEMU Shed

 Kollam MEMU Shed is constructed at a cost of ₹40.68 crore, for Mainline Electric Multiple Unit (MEMU) rakes.
 It was formally commissioned on 1 December 2013, five years after its completion.
-Now the railways is operating three pairs of Kollam–Ernakulam (via Alappuzha and Kottayam) via both the routes and a Kollam–Kanyakumari (via Trivandrum, Nagercoil) services from Kollam.
+Now the railways is operating three pairs of Kollam–Ernakulam (via Alappuzha and Kottayam) via both the routes and a Kollam–Kanyakumari (via Trivandrum, Nagercoil) & Kollam - Punalur services from Kollam.
 Kollam MEMU Shed is the largest MEMU Shed in Kerala, which is equipped with most modern facilities.